Atherosclerosis, heart attack, stroke and liposomal vitamin C

-For years we have been told that high cholesterol is directly associated with heart attack and stroke.
-The total cholesterol value of 300 was lowered to 200 as the upper limit, which made half of our population suffer from high cholesterol overnight.
-Accordingly, many ‘patients with high cholesterol’ were prescribed statins to help lower these values.
-This chemical intervention to adjust cholesterol levels to the new standard satisfied patient and physician.
-However, no one seemed to care about the fact that these drugs have devastating side effects—among others they damage the liver, cause kidney failure and attack the pancreas.
-We also know now that statins cause considerable damage to mitochondrial function.
+For years we have been told that high cholesterol is directly linked to heart attack and stroke.
+The total cholesterol of 300 was then capped at 200, leaving half our population with high cholesterol overnight.
+As a result, many ‘high cholesterol patients’ have now been prescribed statins to regulate these levels down.
+This chemical intervention, which pushed cholesterol levels to the new norm, satisfied patient and doctor.
+However, some of these drugs also have devastating side effects.
+Among other things, they damage the liver and kidneys, which no one seems to care about.
+It is also now known that statins significantly damage mitochondrial function.

-Let us make it clear first that in order to measure the cholesterol level, it is not the cholesterol itself that is measured but the means of transport that gets the cholesterol in circulation.
-So, not the cholesterol is measured, but the amount of proteins used by the cholesterol as the carrier.
-What we can measure and determine is traffic and traffic density of these proteins, namely the LDL (low-density lipoprotein) and the HDL (high-density lipoprotein).
+First of all, we would like to make it clear that when measuring cholesterol, it is not the cholesterol itself that is being measured, but the means of transport that puts the cholesterol into circulation.
+The amount of proteins used by the cholesterol as a means of transport is therefore measured.
+So what we can measure and determine is traffic and traffic density of these proteins, namely LDL (low-density lipoprotein) and HDL (high-density lipoprotein).

 Vitamin C deficiency?

-How did this vitamin C deficiency come about?
-Why is it increasingly noticeable today, why not in the past?
-Why do more and more younger people die of a heart attack?
+How come we are now deficient in vitamin C?
+Why is this increasingly evident today, and why was it not so in the past?
+Why are more and more and especially younger people dying of a heart attack today?

 Certainly our unhealthy diet plays a major role.
 While there used to be a lot more fruit and vegetables on the menu, today it’s fast food, for example.
 White bread has often replaced wholemeal bread; Sugary foods and drinks are still on the rise, and consumption of sweets has increased a hundredfold during this time.
 It’s also important to remember that organic vegetables and fruit used to be the norm.
 Today you have to pay a particularly high price for this type of food (organic).